 Cut off pieces of ham from the bone and add it back to the soup.
 You will need around 2 to 3 cups of ham, so if your bone isn’t meaty enough add diced leftover ham to the soup.

-season soup with salt and pepper to taste.
+taste and season with salt and pepper

 Taste the soup before seasoning with kosher salt and freshly ground black pepper to your preference.
 As you already know, ham tends to be salty so this will depend on how salty your ham is.

-remove bay leaf before serving.
+heat through and then remove bay leaf

 Once the ham is heated through, remove and discard the bay last and serve the soup.